prashanth-g/rx-demo/README.md

-A Quick start application for RX Java.
+A Quickstart application for RX Java.